Stomach and Oesophageal Cancers

 The most important factor in planning treatment for oesophageal cancer is the stage of the disease.
 Your treatment will also depend on your age, nutritional needs, medical history and general health.

 Surgery aims to remove all of the cancer while keeping as much normal tissue as possible.
-The surgeon will remove some healthy tissue around the cancer to reduce the risk of the cancer coming back.
+The surgeon will also remove some healthy tissue around the cancer to reduce the risk of the cancer coming back.
 You may have an endoscopic resection or an oesophagectomy depending on where the tumour is growing and how advanced the cancer is.

 Oesophagectomy (surgical resection)